Velociraptor45/Xipona/readme.md

 To get the API running, a couple of steps are necessary

 #### Certificate

-The API is running via https and thus needs a .pfx certificate in the *Api/ShoppingList.Api.WebApp* directory.
+The API is running via https and needs a shoppinglist-api.crt and shoppinglist-api.key file in the *Api/ShoppingList.Api.WebApp/ssl* directory (you might have to create the folder).

-Additionally, you have to specify the certificate's name and passphrase in *Api/ShoppingList.Api.WebApp/certificate.json*.

-> Hint: This certificate must also be present in the *ShoppingList.Api.WebApp.dll*'s directory if you deploy the application
+> Hint: This folder must also be present in the *ShoppingList.Api.WebApp.dll*'s directory if you deploy the application

 > Hint 2: You might want to change the API's default port (443) in the .UseKestrel options in *Api/ShoppingList.Api.WebApp/Program.cs* for local debugging